-In 1981, the Washington Legislature amended the Natural Area Preserves Act (Ch.
-79.70 RCW) and established the Washington Natural Heritage Program (WNHP) within the Department of Natural Resources.
+In 1981, the Washington legislature amended the Natural Area Preserves Act (Ch.
+79.70 RCW) and established the Washington Natural Heritage Program within the Department of Natural Resources.

-The WNHP manages site-specific and species/ecosystem-specific information on priority species and ecosystems; those that are rare or have very limited distribution.
-Specifically, the WNHPs mandate is to:
+The Natural Heritage Program manages site-specific and species/ecosystem-specific information on priority species and ecosystems; those that are rare or have very limited distribution.
+Specifically, the program's mandate is to:

 Identify which species and ecosystems are priorities for conservation effort,

 Build and maintain a database for priority species and ecosystems, and

 Share the information with others so that it can be used for environmental assessments and conservation planning purposes.

 Information on priority species and ecosystems comes from a wide variety of sources, including the Washington Natural Heritage Program and other state/federal agency botanists, Native Plant Society members, consultants, University of Washington Rare Care program, published literature, etc. The data is used by a number of agencies, organizations, companies, and individuals for conservation planning, environmental review processes, and other information requests.